 embarrassed; I did not know why that old patient wanted to kiss my hand.
 I did not recognize her.
 I quickly checked the name on her file and realized her identity.
 I knew her well but I have not seen her since I was 6 years old.
 She was my preschool Qur'an teacher.

-My memories of the old days with my teacher reflects the social and medical history of late 1940’s and early 1950’s in my birth place, Maareed, a village in Ras Al-Khaima, UAE.
+My memories of the old days with my teacher reflects the social and medical history of the late 1940s and early 1950’s in my birthplace, Maareed, a village in Ras Al-Khaima, UAE.
 Those social and medical events that I will narrate in this article seemed now so primitive and ancient in comparison to our modern era.
-The reason I write such real stories because they are part of history of medicine in the Gulf that the new generations do not know.
+The reason I write such real stories because they are part of the history of medicine in the Gulf that the new generations do not know.

 Fig. 1 Palm Stick Room